 If visiting a ski resort at a higher altitude, especially if you live in a much lower one, you should plan a longer trip so you can acclimate.
-If your mountain base is 8,000 feet or higher, you’ll need to acclimate on the front end of your journey.
+If your mountain base is 8,000 feet or higher, such as Breckenridge, you’ll need to acclimate on the front end of your journey.
 Drink a lot of water, take plenty of bathroom breaks and get plenty of rest.
 Take it easy the first day.
 Arriving tired and immediately strapping on skis is setting you up for altitude sickness, which can ruin your next day.
 Be smart, sleep as low on the mountain as you can and take care of your body.
 Follow these tips to learn how to prevent altitude sickness.

 If you are new to skiing or snowboarding and are enrolling in ski school lessons (which we highly recommended), then plan to take several days of skiing at the same resort so that you can progress within their program and have some consistency.
 The number of days in ski school (we recommend at least three) will help determine the length of your ski trip.
 You are likely to improve exceedingly by skiing several days in one trip.
 If you take several days to learn, you could be cruising the blues by the end of your journey.

 How to Get the Most Time for Your Money